DeCleanup-Network/Alpha-Version/README.md

 **DApp:**

-The DeCleanUP (DCU) decentralized application (DApp) is a user-friendly platform designed to facilitate and track environmental cleanup activities.
+The DeCleanup (DCU) decentralized application (DApp) is a user-friendly platform designed to facilitate and track environmental cleanup activities.
 It serves as the primary interface for participants to document their efforts, claim rewards, and engage with the community.

 Key Features:
 - **User Authentication:** Participants can log in securely using their blockchain wallets, ensuring privacy and security.